Cham Albanians: Diaspora

 Some Chams live in Turkey and the United States.
-Their number is unknown, but according to some sources, they number 150,000.
+The number of Chams in diaspora was estimated by Miranda Vickers in 2007 at 400,000.
 The first wave of this diaspora left for Turkey during the Greco-Turkish population exchange of 1923.
 They have populated the areas of Erenköy and Kartal in Istanbul, as well as a number of towns in the area of Bursa, especially Mudanya.
-After the Second World War, others settled in Izmir, Gemlik and Aydın.
+After the Second World War, others settled in İzmir, Gemlik and Aydın.
 After 1944, another part migrated to the United States of America, where they were mainly concentrated in Chicago, as well as Boston and New York City.

 History

 Medieval era (up to 1434)

 The first undisputed mention of Albanians as an ethnic group in historical records dates from the second half of the 11th century, where they are named as the inhabitants of Arbanon in central Albania.
 During this time, the earliest mention of Albanians within the region of Epirus is recorded in a Venetian document of 1210 as inhabiting the area opposite the island of Corfu.
 Nevertheless, significant movements of Albanian populations in the region are not mentioned prior to 1337.
-Later, in 1258 when groups of Albanians around Dyrrachion (Durrës) were allied with the Despot of Epirus, Michael II Doukas, there was no evidence of Albanians in Epirus.
+Groups of Albanians moved into Thessaly and the Peloponnese as early as 1268 as mercenaries of Michael Doukas.

-Elements of the Albanian population began, in the late 13th and early 14th centuries, for various reasons, to emigrate to Epirus.
-In the first decade of the 14th century, some Albanian clans were reported in Epirus and Thessaly, mainly hired as mercenaries from the Byzantines.
+In the early 14th century, some Albanian clans were reported in Epirus and Thessaly, mainly hired as mercenaries from the Byzantines.
 A major migration occurred in the 1340s and 1350s when Albanian tribesmen supported the successful Serbian campaign against Byzantine possessions the region.
-During this migration period, two short-lived Albanian entities were formed in Epirus: the Despotate of Arta (1358–1416) and the Principality of Gjirokastër (1386–1411).
+During this migration period, two Albanian entities were formed in Epirus: the Despotate of Arta (1358–1416) and the Principality of Gjirokastër (1386–1411).
 While the area of Vagenetia (medieval name of Chameria/Thesprotia) was mainly under the control of Italian rulers: either Venetians or the Despotes of Epirus based in Ioannina.
 That time, representatives of Vagenetia, together with a delegation from Ioannina, asked the Serb ruler Simeon to protect them from the Albanian threat.
-As a result he installed Thomas Preljubović as local despot in the region.
 Both Albanian entities were annexed and in 1419, many Albanians fled from Epirus and moved to Morea.
-Those Albanians who settled in southern Greece would become the ancestors of the Arvanites.
+Those tribes that settled in southern Greece would become the ancestors of the Arvanites.